ivan-shatrovx/modified-AEV-PLIG-variants/qAEV-PLIG/qAEV-PLIG-2/MODEL.md

 ## Training data

 Same as qAEV-PLIG-1: HiQBind (energy-minimised PDBBind 2020).
 Graphs are stored in a separate pickle (`graphs_ddd.pickle`) and PyTorch files in `data/processed_ddd/` to avoid collision with qAEV-PLIG-1 artefacts.

+Claude Sonnet 4.6 was used to help create and format this file.